FervenT-90/landing-mimi/README.md

 # landing-mimi

-> Landing page of iBox webapp
+Landing page of **iBox** webapp

+This is a project of a landing page for the **EOI-Frontend-Course**.

+If you want to track our tasks you can check our [Trello Board](https://trello.com/b/PuN90mcT/ibox-landing).

 ## Build Setup